 GETTING AN EPIDURAL FOR PAIN RELIEF

 Within a half hour the anesthesiologist came in to administer the epidural.
-That process was unpleasant and scary for me (anything going into your spine is kind of scary, and I felt a significant amount of pain as he put in the catheter because the numbing shot did not work correctly).
+That process was unpleasant and scary for me (anything going into your spine is kind of scary!
+I felt a significant amount of pain as he put in the catheter because the numbing shot did not work correctly).
 However, the result was well worth it.
 I could actually get some rest now.
 At that point, I was so frustrated with the whole process.
 And as I got more tired, I became increasingly worried about the delivery.
-That night I slept okay considering all of the equipment I was hooked up to (epidural drip, pitocin drip, catheter, internal fetal monitor, internal uterine monitor, iv for fluids).
+That night I slept okay considering all of the equipment I was hooked up to (epidural drip, pitocin drip, catheter, internal fetal monitor, internal uterine monitor, and an IV for fluids).
 I threw up a few times and was starting to have tremors due to all of the medications.
 I was ready to be done with this.

 Submit your email to receive instant access to this FREE printable!